Wyamio/Wyam.Web/input/docs/concepts/io.md

 In addition to using a URI directly in the path constructor, there are other ways to specify which provider to use (though they all end up creating a URI under the hood).
 For one, you can delimit the provider from the path with a `|` character.
 You can also use a single URI for both the provider and the path and the two will be automatically separated when creating a `FilePath` or `DirectoryPath` (this is useful when relying on the implicit string-to-path conversion).

 For example, consider a file provider designed to get information from a GitHub Gist.
 This example provider doesn't require any URI information beyond the `gist` scheme, so it's similar to our default `file` scheme.
-The provider then looks at the absolute path to determine which specific Gist to retreive.
+The provider then looks at the absolute path to determine which specific Gist to retrieve.
 All of the following ways of specifying the `gist` provider and the Gist ID of `9dac65b1ce1707550cb5f3bd9f7f9998` are equivalent:

 - `"gist|/2721371adf6bf69fa833"` - provider portion is implicitly understood to be a scheme without a host or any other components if not a URI (translates to "gist:///").
 - `"gist:///2721371adf6bf69fa833"` - if no provider is specified explicitly but the path itself is a valid URI, then the scheme, host, etc. become the provider and the path and query become the path.
 Note again that `///` is used and not `//` because a double slash would have indicated the gist ID was a host name and it would have become part of the provider URI, leaving an empty path.